erikw/restic-automatic-backup-scheduler/README.md

 1. Inspect the installed tasks and make a test run
    1. Open the app "Task Scheduler" (`taskschd.msc`)
    1. Go to the local "Task Scheduler Library"
-   1. Right click on one of the newly installed tasks and click "run".
+   1. Right click on one of the newly installed tasks (`restic_backup` & `restic_check`) and click "run".
+1. With `taskschd.msc` you can easily start, stop, delete and configure the scheduled tasks to your liking!

 ## Setup Cron